zlice/fo3_arbidoor/README.md

 But that's a small price for the other doors you usually can only see for 3 in-game days.

+#### Controls disabled

+Some areas, scripts, quests, NPCs seem to disable player controls and require the console command `enableplayercontrols`.
+I think this may be related to dialog like interacting with a Dave Escort outside of Republic of Dave, or after you have already made them hostile.

 #### NPCs and quests

 As mentioned above, this messes with AI pathing.
 Some NPCs will be in the middle